lexi-lambda/lexi-lambda.github.io/_src/posts/2015-12-21-adts-in-typed-racket-with-macros.md

              #`(#,name type-name.param ...))))

      #'(begin
-         constructor-definition ...
+         (struct (type-name.param ...) data-constructor.name
+           ([data-constructor.field-id : data-constructor.param] ...)) ...
          (define-type type-name (U data-type ...)))]))
 ```

-It's dense, certainly, but it is not as complicated or scary as it might seem.
-Granted, it might be helpful to add some explanatory comments, or even to pull certain aspects of it apart into separate functions, but I will leave it as a single definition for the sake of this post.
+It's a little bit dense, certainly, but it is not as complicated or scary as it might seem.
+It's a simple, mostly declarative, powerful way to transform a DSL into ordinary Typed Racket syntax, and now all we have to do is put it to use.

 # Using our ADTs